The 8 Best Dog Treats Australia: Tested & Evaluated 2023

 Well, these biscuits from SavourLife are one potential solution.
 While they do contain wheat (that’s what makes a biscuit, basically), they also contain real Australian kangaroo combined with other wholesome ingredients like eggs and linseed.

 Giving a dog a treat is always fun.
 Most canines can’t seem to get enough of tasty treats, and for us, it’s a great bonding opportunity.
-However, feeding too many treats is not always healthy.
+However, as our panel of independent experts want to remind you, feeding too many treats is not always healthy.

 Well, with Greenies Dental Dog Treats you get to reward your dog and treat them into better dental health too.
 Greenies are treats designed to help clean your dog’s teeth and support their dental health.
 The texture and the composition of the treat gently clean your pooch’s teeth and gum line and also help prevent future build-up of plaque and tartar.